 Upon further investigation, they found the 29 bodies he hid under his home.

 In 1977, John Wayne Gacy was arrested.
 Three years later, he used an insanity plea during his trial, hoping for a not guilty verdict.

 The jury didn’t buy it.
 Gacy was sentenced to death and dropped the friendly facade he had maintained for all those years.
 He would spend 14 years in prison awaiting his execution, the night before which he returned to his roots, and ordered a bucket of KFC as his last meal.

-According to reports, his last words were “kiss my ass.”
+According to reports, the killer clown’s last words were “kiss my ass.”

 Though Gacy is long gone, his legacy lives on.
 Most of the victims retrieved from his crawlspace were identified and released to the families for burial.
 However, 23 years after his death, authorities are still trying to identify the rest.
 In July 2017, one of the bodies was finally identified, though his family was long gone.